 John Williams is the co-owner of Lafayette, Louisiana’s, Pack & Paddle, and he nominated Hope for Opelousas for 2015 Outsiders Ball funds because he believes the program greatly benefits participants and his community.

 The charitable arm of the Outdoor Industry Association, the Outdoor Foundation is dedicated to inspiring and empowering a new generation of outdoor enthusiasts.
 The Outdoor Foundation is the national non-profit supporting and investing in next-gen outdoor champions and best-in-class outdoor projects.
-Do you know of a program and organization in your area that deserves funding to get more kids outside?
-Click here to nominate them or to sign up to sponsor the 2017 Outsiders Ball.

 “For us as an outdoor shop, we think it’s important that their program has an outdoor component to it to get kids outside,” says Williams, adding that most of the kids wouldn’t have a chance like this without the program.
 “This nonprofit is located in the poorest parish in one of the poorest states in the country.
 All the kids in the program are at risk, and the backbone of the program is an afterschool tutoring program.
 They’re helping the kids on a lot of levels educationally, but they’re opening their eyes to what’s in the world outside their neighborhood through this outdoor program, and they’re helping to develop leadership through an outdoor program for kids who would not have that shot otherwise.”

 The individual attention and opportunities for enrichment pay off.
 During the 2014–2015 school year, 94 percent of participants passed all their classes and, after summer help, all students entered the next grade.